BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 1. Call [Get Recipient Account Fields](/reference/getrecipientaccountfields) which, based on the supplied country code, currency code, etc., returns required and optional fields for creating a *Recipient Account* entity.
 If you need your end user to supply values for these fields, you can build and present a form to the user.

-1. Call [Create Recipient Account](/reference/createrecipientaccount) to create a *Recipient Account* entity for the user who may want to create multiple accounts.
+1. Call [Create Recipient Account](/reference/createrecipientaccount) to create a *Recipient Account* entity.
+Remember that the user may want to create multiple accounts.

 1. Call [Get Recipient Accounts](/reference/getrecipientaccounts) to get an array of *Recipient Account* entities for display to a particular user preparing to initiate a transfer.
 You can store the *Recipient Account* object for each account in a *data-account* attribute like this: